-By and large, if you are under age 50 and don't expect to leave assets valuable enough to be subject to estate taxes, you can probably get by with only a basic will.
-But as you grow older and acquire more property, you may want to engage in more sophisticated planning -- we go into these details below.
+By and large, if you are under age 50, don't expect to leave assets worth several millions of dollars (that is, valuable enough to be subject to estate taxes), and aren't yet worried about probate, you can probably get by with a basic will.
+But as you grow older and acquire more property, you may want to engage in more sophisticated planning.

-Take a common situation where a husband and wife want to leave their property to each other or, if they die together, to their children in equal shares.
-They also want to name a personal guardian for their children.
-They can safely make simple wills themselves without hiring a costly expert.
-(See Nolo's article Making a Will: Are Lawyers Optional?)
+Take a common situation where a married couple wants to leave their property to each other or, if they die together, to their children in equal shares.
+They also want to name a personal guardian for their children, who are still minors.
+The spouses can safely make simple wills themselves without hiring a costly expert.

-Here are a few other examples of real-life situations where a basic will is all that's needed.
+Here are a few examples of real-life situations where a basic will is all that's needed.

-No. If you leave anything more than a small amount of property through a will, probate court proceedings will probably be necessary after your death.
-Although it varies from state to state, probate can take six months or a year and eat up three to five percent of your estate in lawyers' and court fees.
+Wills do not avoid probate, not even simple wills.
+If you leave anything more than a small amount of property through a will, probate court proceedings will probably be necessary after your death.
+Although it varies from state to state, probate can take six months to over a year, and cost your estate a significant sum in lawyers' and court fees.
 And your beneficiaries will probably get little or nothing until probate is complete.